 In May 2019, the Company made the decision to discontinue the development of oral and IV BCV development programs for the treatment of Adenovirus (AdV) in stem-cell transplant (HCT) patients.
 The Company's development efforts with respect to BCV are now focused on the treatment of smallpox.
 As a result, the Company restructured its operations, which included a reduction in workforce of 43 full-time employees and the accrual of expenses to close-out the clinical trials for the oral and IV development programs of BCV in AdV (study 210, study 211, AdAPT) and other supportive BCV development programs.
 The Company recorded charges for one-time employee termination benefits of \$3.3 million, contract close-out costs of \$2.0 million, other BCV development costs of \$0.3 million, and losses on disposals of fixed assets of \$0.3 million during the twelve months ended December 31, 2019.
 The \$2.0 million of contract close-out costs were recorded through an increase in liabilities of \$1.5 million with the remainder recognized through the expensing of prepaid balances.
-As of December 31, 2019, the Company had a clinical trial accrual balance related to the AdAPT, 210 and 211 trial terminations of \$27,000 and other development costs accrual balance of \$0.1 million, which are expected to be paid during the first quarter of 2020.
-As of December 31, 2019, the Company had a severance accrual balance of \$0.2 million, which is expected to be fully paid by June 2020.
+As of December 31, 2019, the Company had a clinical trial accrual balance related to the AdAPT, 210 and 211 trial terminations of \$27,000 and other development costs accrual balance of \$0.1 million.
+As of December 31, 2019, the Company had a severance accrual balance of \$0.2 million.